aidrianoconnor/mek.war/README.md

 ## List of Future / Missing Game Features
 - graphics for units, terrain, map features
 - sound effects for weapon attacks, including miss
-- cover granted to units standing on hexes with given terrain / features
 - line of sight required to attack, ie, if an enemy is visible to a friendly unit certain weapons could allow attack even if that unit does not have direct LOS to the enemy (ex: missles)
 - game playable with teams on separate devices, ie game server, database, sharable state, playback of previous team's actions during their turn
 - destructable map features?